eliteSchwein/js-conf-parser/README.md

 for the supported features, please check the [examples](https://github.com/eliteSchwein/js-conf-parser/tree/main/testing)

-this project is licensed under the GNU License
+this project is licensed under the MIT License